chandan-u/Airflow_DataPipeline_RecommendationSystem/README.md

 1. Setup a pipeline to train a simple predicitve model
 2. Working on subbranch instead of master
 3. Create Config file: To handle spark & files configuration (use ConfigParser for this)
-4. Improve testcases/ or include data validation as one of the tasks in airflow dag
-5. Modify scripts/transform.py to function
+4. Modify scripts/transform.py to function